U.S. senators propose 25% tax credit for semiconductor manufacturing

 “We just need the federal money ... to unlock private capital,” Raimondo said.

-The tax credit could benefit Taiwan Semiconductor Manufacturing Co (TSMC) (5425.TWO), which is building a $12 billion semiconductor factory in Arizona, and Dutch chipmaker NXP Semiconductors NV (NXPI.O) as well as U.S. firms such as Intel Corp (INTC.O) and Micron Technology Inc (MU.O).
+The tax credit could benefit Taiwan Semiconductor Manufacturing Co (TSMC), which is building a $12 billion semiconductor factory in Arizona, and Dutch chipmaker NXP Semiconductors NV as well as U.S. firms such as Intel Corp and Micron Technology Inc.

 Our Standards: The Thomson Reuters Trust Principles.